Automate Data Entry with AI: A 2024 Step-by-Step Guide

 - Customizable machine learning models: You can train your own machine learning models to extract data from specific document types or industries.

-- RPA integration: UiPath integrates seamlessly with its RPA platform, allowing you to automate tasks beyond just data entry, such as invoice approval and payment processing.
+- RPA integration: UiPath integrates with its RPA platform, allowing you to automate tasks beyond just data entry, such as invoice approval and payment processing.

 ABBYY FlexiCapture